cdhenry/cdhenry.github.io/_posts/2018-09-09-a_batch_of_interview_questions.markdown

 ---

 I recently had an experience on my job search where I was asked to record an interview with no one on the other end of the video chat.
-After speaking with a few people, I've come to find out this is more common than I'd originally thought and is just one of the many ways companies will use to screen potential candidates.
+After speaking with a few friends, I've come to find out that this is more common than I'd originally thought and is just one of the many ways companies will use to screen potential candidates.
 What follows are the questions I was asked, and an approximation of the answers I was able to muster.

-With mine, I think they were trying to assess whether or not it would be worth it to call me in based on a set of fundamental questions.
 The job has to do with development using Javascript and CSS, so the questions are testing for this knowledge.
-These answers are coming mainly from my experience with the Flatiron curriculum as I didn't have much experience in the field previous to taking classes with Flatiron.
-I'm happy to report that everything I was asked was indeed covered in the Flatiron curriculum.
-Lastly, the process lasted about 10-15 minutes; I was given 30 seconds to look at the questions and 30 seconds to answer.
+These answers are coming mainly from my experience with the Flatiron curriculum, as I didn't have much experience in the field previous to taking classes through Flatiron.
+I'm happy to report that everything I was asked was indeed covered in the curriculum.

+Lastly, for context, the process lasted about 10-15 minutes; I was given 30 seconds to look at the questions and 30 seconds to answer.

 ### What is the difference between `==` and `===` in Javascript?